 The mission of WBAIS is to educate and prepare students for engagement in a changing world.
 We use technology as a tool to achieve this mission.
 We harness the power of technology to make learning relevant to the world students live in today as well as to prepare students to thrive in an ever-changing and dynamic, global society.
 Transformative and innovative teaching grounded in sound pedagogical practice drives the use of technology; our technology integration specialists work closely with teachers to find meaningful and creative approaches to teaching and learning that leverage and maximize the use of technology.

-The ubiquitous nature of technology and its seamless integration in teaching and learning enables our students to develop the skills necessary for:
+The ubiquitous nature of technology and its meaningful integration in teaching and learning enables our students to develop the skills necessary for:

 - communicating effectively in multimodal formats